Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 The **Reactive Network Demo** illustrates a basic use case of the Reactive Network with two key functionalities:

-* Low-latency monitoring of logs emitted by contracts on the origin chain (Sepolia testnet).
+* Low-latency monitoring of logs emitted by contracts on the origin chain.
-* Executing calls from the Reactive Network to contracts on the destination chain, also on Sepolia.
+* Executing calls from the Reactive Network to contracts on the destination chain.

 This setup can be adapted for various scenarios, from simple stop orders to fully decentralized algorithmic trading.